taylor-vann/pd-sandbox/README.md

 The purpose of this collection is to give artists, developers, and creators the tools they need to achieve project goals without getting deep in the dirt with the acoustics behind the effects required.

-However, for the moment (2017), Pd is at an interesting crossroads.
+However, Pd is at an interesting crossroads.
 Support for the community-based edition, Pd-extended, is essentially dead.
 But Puckette's original repo, the *vanilla* edition, is gaining support.

 Because the original software is written in C, there is a potential opportunity for a fast, cross-platform, standardized audio routine.
 Meaning, you could code once and deploy everywhere with the same results.
 Consequentially, over the last few years Pd has been slowly converted by Peter Brinkmann into the stand-alone library [libpd](https://github.com/libpd/libpd).